The “Hitting Rock Bottom” Myth

 - Mental health.

-The “rock bottom” theory would imply that treatment will not be effective until most or all of these resources are damaged or lost completely.
-The rock bottom myth paints a devastating picture — only someone who has lost it all (e.g., someone who’s homeless, unemployed, and sick) can truly benefit from getting help.
+Hitting “rock bottom” would imply that treatment will not be effective until most or all of these resources are damaged or lost completely.
+The rock bottom myth paints a devastating picture—only someone who has lost it all (e.g. someone who’s homeless, unemployed, and sick) can truly benefit from getting help.

-Delayed response leads to increased likelihood of harmful physical and mental consequences.
+Delayed response leads to an increased likelihood of harmful physical and mental consequences.

 Physical Health Risks

-Ill effects from substance use can happen at any time, but the longer alcohol and drugs are used, the risk of damage to physical health increases, either by exacerbating short-term problems or creating new, long-term problems like 4, 5:
+Ill effects from substance use can happen at any time, but the longer that alcohol and drugs are used for, the greater the risk of damage to physical health becomes.
+This takes place either through the exacerbation of short-term problems or the creation of new, long-term problems like:2,3

 - Malnutrition/weight loss.